blorente/Starcraft-II-Replay-Analysis/report/source.md

 Decision Trees
 --------------
-Another researcher got similar results with decision trees for the binary decision problem, but because we set out to not use any library we didn't have any implementation of decision trees available.
+Another researcher(3) got similar results with decision trees for the binary decision problem, but because we set out to not use any library we didn't have any implementation of decision trees available.

 References
 ==========